 Guard D.J.
-Fluker released by Seahawks as post-draft dominoes start to fall
+Fluker released by Seahawks as a report emanates that Justin Britt may be the next to go

 But at the age of 29 and entering the final season of his contract and having battled injuries the last few years the team made the move to save some cap space and with some young players ready to take over.

-Lewis started 28 games at right guard at LSU the last two seasons and the Seahawks said Friday night after he was selected that’s where they planned to play him

-“It’s easier for us to just project that,” Seahawks general manager John Schneider said.
-“We saw him do that for (28) straight starts playing big-time football….
-He has taken some snaps at center but obviously it’s easier for us to see him and competing at right guard.”

-Seattle also loaded up on offensive linemen during the offseason and had 19 veterans or draft picks on the roster at the end of the weekend including other players who project at right guard, including holdovers Phil Haynes, Jordan Simmons, Ethan Pocic and Jamarco Jones and veteran free-agent signees B.J.
-Finney and Chance Warmack.
+Seattle also loaded up on offensive linemen during the offseason and had 19 veterans or draft picks on the roster at the end of the weekend including other players who project at right guard, including holdovers Phil Haynes, Jordan Simmons, Ethan Pocic and Jamarco Jones and veteran free-agent signees Finney and Chance Warmack.

 Seattle also re-signed veteran Mike Iupati earlier this month.
 Iupati started at left guard last season and re-signed to a contract that has a $2.5 million cap hit for 2020, a move that also seemed to foreshadow that the Seahawks might be making a move with Fluker.

-Along with drafting Lewis the Seahawks are also reported to have signed undrafted free agent rookie Tommy Champion of Mississippi State — he saw time at both guard and tackle during his career.
-The Seahawks have not confirmed UDFA signings.

-But even with the release of Fluker Seattle has 18 players who are either veterans or draft picks on its roster who are listed as linemen.
+But even with the release of Fluker, Seattle has 18 players who are either veterans or draft picks on its roster who are listed as linemen.
 Of that number, eight are listed specifically as guards — Haynes, Iupati, Demetrius Knox, Lewis, Khalil McKenzie, Jordan Roos, Simmons and Warmack.

 Fluker was a first-round pick of the Chargers in 2016 and also played for the Giants before signing with Seattle.